IVTore/Tore.Core/README.md

 ```C#
 using static Tore.Core.Sys;
 ```
-to the source file or by adding:
+to the source for filewide or by adding:

 ```C#
 global using static Tore.Core.Sys;
 ```
-to the usings.cs file.
+to the usings.cs file for projectwide access.

 ## Utc.cs :
 Contains static utility methods for DateTime conversions.